orgvue2/gizmocookbook/chapter3/replace.md

 ## Combining strings: replace()

 ### Problem
-All the "Marketing Analyst" in the "Role" property need to change to "Finance Analyst".
+All instances of the value "Marketing Analyst" in the "Role" property needs to be changed to "Finance Analyst".

 ### Solution